 Precision and the quality of his wristwatches were of utmost importance to Wilsdorf.
 His relentless pursuit of chronometric precision quickly led to success.
 In 1910, a Rolex watch became the first wristwatch to receive the Swiss Certificate of Chronometric Precision.
 By 1914 Rolex had also scooped up the class “A” precision certificate, a recognition that had previously only been bestowed upon marine chronometers.
-Rolex cemented its name as the highest quality in precision.
 Rolex moved to Geneva in 1919, and the brand Montres Rolex S.A. was registered in 1920.

 The Rolex Oyster watch was launched in 1926 and was the first-ever waterproof and dustproof wristwatch.
 It featured a hermetically sealed case, which was a revolution in the watch industry at the time.
-Rolex not only introduced the first waterproof watch but was the first to put it on the wrist of, as we know them today, influencers.
+Rolex was the first to put it on the wrist of, as we know them today, influencers.
 A young swimmer Mercedes Gleitze swam across the English Channel wearing a Rolex Oyster.
 After over 10 hours in the water, the watch remained in perfect working order.
 Upon her success, Rolex took out a full-page ad in the Daily Mail touting her and their achievement, marking the birth of the testimonial ad.
-The Oyster collection is still today one of Rolex’s bestsellers.

 The first Rolex Datejust launched in 1945 and was the first automatic wristwatch to feature a date window.
 The Datejust was fitted with a Jubilee bracelet and a fluted bezel, which both remain the hallmarks of Rolex today.
-The Lady-Datejust came out about a decade after, in 1957.
+The Datejust is Rolex’s best-selling model.

 The birth of an icon definitely applies to the 1963 launch of the Rolex Cosmograph Daytona.
 It takes its name from the famous Daytona International Speedway, where Rolex still hosts the annual Rolex 24 at Daytona.
 A new take on a chronograph with the endurance racing driver in mind, the Daytona features a tachymetric scale on the bezel for calculating average speed.